harvardinformatics/bioinformatics-coffee-hour/samtools/introduction.md

 ## SAMtools
-SAMtools is a suite of programs that are extremely useful for processing mapped reads and for downstream analysis.
+[SAMtools](http://www.htslib.org/doc/samtools.html) is a suite of programs that are extremely useful for processing mapped reads and for downstream analysis.
 It has a ton of functions (which you can check out on the manual page), but we will go through several of the most common uses.

 ### General pipeline
-Map reads (BWA, Bowtie, minimap, etc.) --> Filter --> Sort --> Index
-*Filter*:
+Once you've obtained your mapped reads in BAM/SAM format (from BWA, bowtie, minimap, etc.), there are several steps needed before starting downstream analysis.

+*Filter*: generally this means removing unmapped reads from your file, which we will discuss below.

+*Sort*: sort the mapped reads by contig/scaffold and by coordinates.
+This can be done using `samtools sort`:

+`samtools sort -o file.sorted.bam file.bam`

+*Index*: creates a searchable index of your sorted BAM file, which is required for some programs.

+`samtools index file.sorted.bam`
+ ___
 One of the most useful tools for the first processing of mapped reads is `samtools view`, which allows you to view the contents of a BAM/SAM file in SAM format:

 `samtools view file.bam | head`